-At City Academy we provide targeted support through the Pastoral Team, SENCO, School Nurse and Teaching Assistants.
-Students are encouraged to develop their emotional and social skills using personalised targets and depending on need, some SEND students have a mentor who they meet with on a regular basis to discuss views and concerns.
+At City Academy we provide targeted support through the SENCO, Teaching Assistants, School Medical Team and Year Group Co-ordinators.
+Students are encouraged to develop their emotional and social skills using personalised targets and depending on need, SEND students will have a mentor who they meet with on a regular basis to discuss views and concerns.
+Use of external mentoring groups is extensive such as Football Beyond Borders and MADE.